 2. Grind Your Coffee Beans And Place Them In The Carafe

-Next, grind your coffee beans up into a fine grind and place them in the carafe.
+Next, grind your coffee beans up into a medium-coarse grind and place them in the carafe.

 3. Add Hot Water And Wait For The Coffee To Brew

 Now just add your hot water into the coffee, stir it well, and let it sit for a couple of minutes so that all the sediment from the grinds can settle to the bottom before proceeding to the next step.

 4. Press The Plunger

 After the waiting period, press down on the plunger until you have extracted your espresso.
 You may need to do this multiple times if you want to make sure you’ve gotten all of the espressos out of your freshly brewed coffee.